Felix-23-1/Felix-23-1/README.md

 ### 📚 Interests
 - 🌟 Blockchain and Decentralized Technologies
-- 🎮 Gaming and exploring game development
+- 🎮 Exploring new games
 - 💡 Open-source contributions and learning new tech

 ---